How to Ensure you Choose the Right R&D Tax Credit Advisor

 - The advisor alludes to the claim value in the initial meeting

 Without the relevant investigations and detailed calculation exercises, it is impossible to say how much your claim will be worth from an introductory meeting.
 This approach can sometimes be used to lure a company into signing the contract.

-Not all employees will spend the same amount of time on R&D activities, so it is important that an adviser looks at each employee separately when calculating costs to include in the claim.
+Not all employees will spend the same amount of time on R&D activities, so it is important that an advisor looks at each employee separately when calculating costs to include in the claim.
 Taking a blanket approach will inevitably mean that you are over-claiming/underclaiming on certain employees.
 Both scenarios could provide issues.

-We have seen some advisers charging 25% – 35% contingent fees.
+We have seen some advisors charging 25% – 35% contingent fees.
 This cannot be justified.
 Other advisers charge super low fees.
 This too should concern you – either they will not spend much time on your claim, or they will have to use low/unqualified staff to prepare it.
 A supplier’s fee size should not be used as the sole metric when choosing an adviser.
 Simply choosing the cheapest option can be a false economy.
 Quality, security and professionalism must also be of high priority.